 - central venous pressure (CVP, blue) Ensure that the selected connector is fully engaged.
-Refer to the patient monitor instructions for use. - 3 Zero the patient monitor. - 4 Confirm that a value of 0 mmHg is displayed on the patient monitor. - 5 Toggle to the Transmit Waveform icon patient monitor.
-A "Sending Waveform" message will be displayed when the live waveform is being transmitted to the connected patient monitor.
+Refer to the patient monitor instructions for use. - 3 Zero the patient monitor. - 4 Confirm that a value of 0 mmHg is displayed on the patient monitor. - Toggle to the Transmit Waveform icon to begin pressure signal output to the patient monitor.
+A "Sending Waveform Started:" message with the timestamp is displayed when the live waveform is being transmitted to the connected patient monitor.
 See figure 10-2 on page 189.

-10.6.3 Waveform Confirmation
+10.5.3 Waveform Confirmation

 The Zero & Waveform screen displays the blood pressure waveform.
-Use this screen or the continuous, real-time blood pressure waveform display (see Live Blood Pressure Waveform Display on page 102) to assess the quality of the arterial waveform in response to "Fault: CO - Check Arterial Waveform".
+Use this screen or the continuous, real-time blood pressure waveform display (see Live Blood Pressure Waveform Display on page 102) to assess the quality of the arterial waveform in response to "Fault: Check Arterial Waveform".
 This fault is generated when the arterial pressure signal quality has been poor for too long.

-The vertical axis is auto-scaled to the Average BP value ± 50 mmHg.
+The vertical axis is auto-scaled to the Average BP value \pm 50 mmHg.